sdbecker-zz/shakerr/README.md

 ## Versioning

-We use [Git](https://git-scm.com) for versioning.
+I used [Git](https://git-scm.com) for versioning.
 For the versions available, see the [this repository](https://github.com/sdbecker/shakerr).

 ## Authors